-18 Non-monetary assets are restated in terms of the measuring unit current at the balance sheet dateend of the reporting period (see IAS 29 Financial Reporting in Hyperinflationary Economies) and no equivalent adjustment is made for tax purposes. (notes: (1) the deferred tax is charged in the income statementrecognised in profit or loss; and (2) if, in addition to the restatement, the non-monetary assets are also revalued, the deferred tax relating to the revaluation is charged to equityrecognised in other comprehensive income and the deferred tax relating to the restatement is charged recognised in the income statementprofit or loss.)
+Non-monetary assets are restated in terms of the measuring unit current at the end of the reporting period (see IAS 29 Financial Reporting in Hyperinflationary Economies) and no equivalent adjustment is made for tax purposes. (notes: (1) the deferred tax is recognised in profit or loss; and (2) if, in addition to the restatement, the non-monetary assets are also revalued, the deferred tax relating to the recognised in other comprehensive income and the deferred tax relating to the restatement is recognised in profit or loss.)